 The operator of a facility that fractionates natural gas liquids to produce liquefied petroleum gas; or

-An importer of liquefied petroleum gas into California as defined under MRR.
+A supplier of imported liquefied petroleum gas into California as defined under MRR.

 Sections 95811(c), (d), and (e) apply to suppliers of blended fuels that contain the fuels listed above.